BladeRunnerJS/brjs-site/docs/use/internationalization.md

 ## Include the Internationalization Bundler

-Include the Internationalisation Bundler in your app and workbench, by adding the `i18n.bundle` line into your `index.html` file.
+Include the Internationalization Bundler in your app and workbench, by adding the `i18n.bundle` line into your `index.html` file.

 ```html
 <head>